Your browser is unsupported

 • A secondary market to offset positions

-At NYSE Arca Options, Index-FLEX options are traded on any index upon which options trade.
+Index-FLEX options may be traded on any multiply listed index upon which options trade.

 LEAPS Options

-In addition to FLEX options, NYSE Arca Options trades Long-term Equity AnticiPation Securities (LEAPS), long-dated options that have expirations of up to three years from the time of their listing.
+In addition to FLEX options, NYSE American Options and NYSE Arca Options trades Long-term Equity AnticiPation Securities (LEAPS), which are long-dated options that have expirations of up to three years from the time of their listing.

 Equity-LEAPS allow investors to benefit from the upward, or downward, movement of a stock without making an outright purchase.
-At NYSE Arca Options, Equity-LEAPS are traded on selected common stocks, ADRs, ETFs and HOLDRS that have expirations of up to three years.
+On NYSE options markets, Equity-LEAPS are traded on selected common stocks, ADRs and ETFs that have expirations of up to three years.

 Series are introduced based on expiration cycles.
 Initial exercise prices are set at approximately 25% above and 20% below the underlying stock’s price at the time of the options’ listing.